learn-co-curriculum/learn-expert-doing-a-shift/README.md

 ### Sync Support

 If you're not on Dispatch, then you'll be doing screen shares with students.
 Please keep each session with a student to **20 minutes** (I'd recommend blocking out 15min for the screen share itself, and 5min for the setup time). qBot will slack you when you have a chat.
 You can then start a Zoom meeting and send the student an invite link.
 Also when you say hi to them, you can @mention them when you introduce yourself.
-That way they get a notification if they have chat minimized, for example: "`Hey @enoch2k2! here's the link for our 20 minute screen share! https://zoom/2343252`" (not a real link).
+That way they get a notification if they have chat minimized, for example: "`Hey @enoch2k2! here's the link for our 20 minute pair programming session! https://zoom/2343252`" (not a real link).

 Please make sure to already be familiar with the [screen share doc](https://github.com/flatiron-labs/learn-support/blob/master/screen-sharing.md).